techvmuppa/gcp-devops-project/readme.md

-# This is a new repository for my gcp-devops project
+# Docker Flask Application

+- This application is writtten in python
+- It shall be deployed on GKE